 What if calcified plaque is identified?

 A Saint Luke’s cardiologist will interpret your CardioScan.
 The results will be discussed with you and recommendations will be given about beneficial lifestyle changes, treatment options, or if any additional testing is needed.

 Will you share my CardioScan results with my primary physician?

-- Complete and sign our CardioScan Patient Information and Authorization form (PDF).
+When your CardioScan is scheduled, complete and sign our CardioScan Patient Information and Authorization form (PDF).